weiji14/deepbedmap/README.md

     git clone <repo-url>

 Then I recommend [using conda to install the PDAL binary](https://pdal.io/download.html#conda).
-The conda environment will also be created with [pipenv](https://pipenv.readthedocs.io) installed.

     cd deepbedmap
     conda env create -f environment.yml

-Once you have the PDAL binary installed, you can install the python libraries using pipenv.
+Once you have the PDAL binary installed, install [pipenv](https://pipenv.readthedocs.io) into the conda environment.
-Make sure that `which pipenv` returns something like ~/.conda/envs/deepbedmap/bin/pipenv
+Check that `which pipenv` returns something similar to ~/.conda/envs/deepbedmap/bin/pipenv.
+After that, you can install the python libraries using pipenv.

-    source activate deepbedmap
+    conda activate deepbedmap
     pip install pipenv==2018.7.1

     export LD_LIBRARY_PATH=$CONDA_PREFIX/lib/
     pipenv install --python $CONDA_PREFIX/bin/python
     #or just